coolmule0/LP/README.md

 The program will output timing to the "timings" folder in a timings.txt file.
 This file contains lines of the form `%1 %2 %3\n` where %1 is the number of constraints (e.g. 64), %2 is the number of batches (e.g. 1024), %3 is the time in milliseconds that the program took.

+The solutions to the linear program are printed to console.
+Access to these values is accessible by both GPU and CPU in `output[i]` where i ranges over all batches.

 ## Custom Data
 Create 3 files of the form *_A.txt, *_B.txt, *_C.txt.
 Where * is a consistent name for all 3 files.
 File *_A.txt starts with a line of 2 numbers, the first is the number of constraints within the file (n) and the dimension of the problem (d) (should always be 2).
 The remainder of the file is (n) lines of (d) numbers.
 These represent the left hand side of the constraints A1x + A2y <= B.